Orbitale/Compotes/README.md

 * Make sure you have a working PHP 7.4 setup.
 * [Download the Symfony CLI on `symfony.com/download`](https://symfony.com/download) if you do not have it yet, and make sure it is accessible globally.
 * Make sure you have [Docker](https://www.docker.com/) installed and accessible globally, as well as Docker Compose.
   > Note: if you do not want to use Docker, then you need a MySQL server and you must change the `DATABASE_URL` value in `.env.local` to point it to your running server.
+You will also need to install Node.js 12+.
 * Run `make install` to install the dependencies (if you do not use Docker, check the `Makefile` to know what commands to execute).
 * That's it, it's running!
 Go to [https://127.0.0.1:8000](https://127.0.0.1:8000), default credentials are `admin`/`admin`.